cjns1989/Saint-Simon_M2/README.md

 # About Saint-Simon

 Louis de Rouvroy, duc de Saint-Simon, (1675-1755), best known as a memoirist had a profound influence on many writers including Stendhal, Blazac and Marcel Proust.
-His enormous memoirs are a classic of French literature, giving the fullest and most lively account of the court at Versailles of Louis XIV and the Régence at the start of Louis XV's reign.
+His monumental *Mémoires* are a classic of French literature, giving the fullest and most lively account of the court at Versailles of Louis XIV and the Régence at the start of Louis XV's reign.

-This is volume II of the series.
+This is volume II of the celebrated  *Mémoires de Saint-Simon*.

 # Structure